zhiming99/rpc-frmwrk/examples/README.md

 * The implementations of the examples are grouped in different languages, Java, Python and C++.

 * The files under the directory of each example are only files manually changed from its auto-generated version.
-Run the command as listed in each ridl file to generate the complete set of files for each example.
+Run the command at the top lines of each ridl file to generate the complete set of files.
 The examples include,

     * `hellowld.ridl`: To demonstrate the helloworld example as the start-point for a beginner.